Frequently Asked Questions

 Yes, prior and subsequent to the General Post Office monopoly, examples of kiosks were installed in many parts of the country.
 For example, following privatisation rival companies such as Mercury Communications established new kiosk networks.
 General Post Office-designed kiosks such as the K6 and K8 were used by other telecoms and utility companies.
 Hull Corporation installed a number of white crown-less K6 kiosks and London Underground installed the K8 kiosk at a number of stations, although not for public use.

-As of March 2017 there are around 4,000 adopted kiosks in the UK.
+According to BT 5,800 red kiosks and around 800 of the modern "KX" kiosks have been adopted.
 Without these adoption schemes many of these kiosks will habe been removed and lost from local communities.
-British Telecom's website states that 8,000 further kiosks are available for adoption.
+British Telecom's website states that around 4,000 kiosks are still available for adoption.
 If these are not adopted it is likely that many of these, if not listed by a heritage body, will be decommissioned and removed.

 If you have a specific question and have not been able to find an answer on this website, please use the contact form below to get in touch.